1965 Quarter Value including Error Coins, SMS, Proof Coins and others Worth Money

 • San Francisco Mint (“S” Mint Mark):

 • Clad Proof Strikes: These proof coins were part of the standard proof sets sold to collectors.
-They have a mirror-like finish and were struck using a special process that produces sharper details.
+They have a mirror-like finish and were struck using a unique process that produces sharper details.
 San Francisco Mint quarters in high grade or with silver content are among the most valuable.
 Mintage: Approximately 7,059,099

 Bicentennial Quarter Value and Prices